-Our Medical Ergonomics training course is OSHA-compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our Medical Ergonomics training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.